elizabethdorans/E2G_Method_Tutorials/SCENT/README.md

 ## Step 2: Running SCENT

-* If you wish to run the SCENT algorithm on on one candidate peak-gene link file *
+_If you wish to run the SCENT algorithm on on one candidate peak-gene link file:_

 The script `run_SCENT.R` takes as input a Seurat object and candidate peak-gene link file and generates SCENT predictions.